Skip to main content

 The Temporal API is a Stage 3 TC39 proposal↗.
 Once browsers ship native support, the polyfill will no longer be required.

-Then install the date plugin in your application:
+Then install the date plugin with an adapter:

 src/plugins/zero.ts